nozbzh/Dive.in/README.md

 ## Description

-This site was built during [Le Wagon](www.lewagon.com)'s immersive fullstack web development in June 2015.
+This site was built during [Le Wagon](www.lewagon.com)'s immersive fullstack web development program in June 2015.

 See it [here](http://nozbzh.github.io/Dive.in/).